mulle-concurrent/mulle-aba/README.md

 # mulle-aba

-🚮 A lock-free, cross-platform solution to the ABA problem, written in C
+🚮 A lock-free, cross-platform solution to the ABA problem

 **mulle_aba** is a (pretty much) lock-free, cross-platform solution to the [ABA problem](//en.wikipedia.org/wiki/ABA_problem) written in C.